kevinwhitham/materials_visualization/README.md

-The materials visualization package provides various functions to view atomic models in IPython or jupyter notebooks.
+The materials_visualization package provides various functions to view perovskite crystal models and structural properties in IPython or jupyter notebooks.